genestack/user-guide/source/doc-odm-user-guide/template-editor.rst

 Change import template
 ----------------------

-By default data is imported with the **Default Import Template**, which includes metadata columns along with associated dictionaries/ontologies.
+By default data is imported with the **Default Template**, which includes metadata columns along with associated controlled dictionaries and ontologies.
 Feel free to change template in the **Metainfo Editor** when editing metadata.